 Take me to the Caribbean

-Dinner conversation ideas for Around the World:
+Conversation ideas for Around the World Dinner Theme Nights:

 Discuss what holidays they celebrate, what a day in the life of someone that lives there is like, and things they traditionally do together as a family.

 Look on the internet for recipes that were served during that period of time and encourage your family members to dress appropriately.
 You can help the small children pick out their outfits.